Hiking Fern Lake Trail in Rocky Mountain National Park (Photo: Grant Ordelheide)

 How about attending the best small rodeo in America?
 You can head to the Fraser rodeo grounds about 40 minutes from Grand Lake to see a real Colorado rodeo.

-In early March, you can participate in one of the zaniest festivals in Colorado.
-Head to Nederland, Colo., for a winter carnival dedicated to Bredo Morstol, who is frozen on dry ice and housed in a Tuff Shed above Nederland.
-Celebrating its 17th year in 2018, Frozen Dead Guy Days includes coffin races, costumed polar plunging and frozen t-shirt contests.
+In mid-March, you can participate in one of the zaniest festivals in Colorado.
+In Estes Park, find a winter carnival dedicated to Bredo Morstol, who is frozen in liquid nitrogen at the Stanley Hotel.
+Frozen Dead Guy Days includes coffin races, costumed polar plunging and frozen t-shirt contests.

 On the east side of Rocky Mountain National Park, Estes Park hosts several events throughout the year.
 Our favorites are the two held in September: Autumn Gold Festival and Elk Fest.